MA Counseling Geneva

 • Mind and body

-The Psychology and Counselling Department at Webster University Geneva is a research intensive one with our faculty, students and alumni joining an international community of dedicated researchers and practitioners.
+The Psychology and Counselling Department at Webster Geneva Campus is a research intensive one with our faculty, students and alumni joining an international community of dedicated researchers and practitioners.
 You can find out more about our main lines of research by visiting the Psychology and Society Group.

 Xiaoxuan Qu